This first appeared in The Havok Journal on April 24, 2020. What are your thoughts a year later?

 Governors across the country have taken steps to secure their states placing millions in lockdown—forcing businesses closed, shutting schools, and doing their best to ensure medical professionals have all the needs to help save lives.
 The federal government has worked alongside these governors providing what they can from the U.S. Strategic National Stockpile as well as working with manufacturers to help immediately build/create products to support our medical industry (such as ventilators and masks).

 Surely, enough is not being done to help save lives however no one has the magic answer to bring this pandemic to an immediate halt.
 Countries around the world are losing lives.
 America is not alone.
-Nation State leaders are doing their best in the response.
+Nation State leaders are doing their best to respond.
 They are working closely with one another.
 And in time, with many prayers answered, COVID-19 will be something in the past no different than the Spanish Flu or the Plague.

 We will make it through this however placing blame among those currently involved in the response and recovery phase of this pandemic is unhealthy and energy draining.
 When things finally settle, then we can look at the response and recovery efforts and dissect shortfalls and negligence.
 But if one really wishes to take some anger out then maybe they should look at the negligence and wrongdoings among those responsible for the preparedness phase of this crisis—The Obama Administration, The NIAI and its Director Dr. Fauci, and China.